nearform/fastify-jwt-jwks/README.md

 [![Package Version](https://img.shields.io/npm/v/fastify-jwt-jwks.svg)](https://npm.im/fastify-jwt-jwks)
 [![ci](https://github.com/nearform/fastify-jwt-jwks/actions/workflows/ci.yml/badge.svg)](https://github.com/nearform/fastify-jwt-jwks/actions/workflows/ci.yml)

-JWT verification plugin for Fastify, internally uses [@fastify/jwt](https://www.npmjs.com/package/@fastify/jwt).
+JSON Web Key Set (JWKS) verification plugin for Fastify, internally uses [@fastify/jwt](https://www.npmjs.com/package/@fastify/jwt).

+#### Note

+JSON Web Key Sets (JWKS) are used to verify that a signed JWT originated from a particular authorization server, and that the token hasn't been tampered with.
+If you are looking to implement JWT authentication in your Fastify application you may be looking for [@fastify/jwt](https://www.npmjs.com/package/@fastify/jwt).

 ## Installation